jonsequitur/dotnet-repl/README.md

 <img width="60%" alt="image" src="https://user-images.githubusercontent.com/547415/176486922-8db22f68-3198-4a5f-bdf7-398805b9f295.png">

+If you redirect output when using `--exit-after-run`, the output will be formatted using the `.ipynb` JSON format, allowing you to rerun the code or view the results in a notebook editor.

 ### 💁‍♀️ *Ask for help*

 You can see help for the REPL by running the `#!help` magic command.
 I won't print it here because it's a work in progress.
 Just give it a try.